8 Reasons to Test your Data Backups and Disaster Recovery Plan

 6. Keep plans consistent with the current computing environment

-Organizations regularly implement new systems, replace old ones, add users to their computing environments, retire old systems and take other actions that affect current backup and DR plans, even potentially rendering them obsolete.
+Organizations regularly implement new systems, replace old ones, add users to their computing environments, retire old systems and take other actions that affect current data backup and DR plans, even potentially rendering them obsolete.
 Once updated, they must be tested again against the current environment.
 Organizations can also schedule periodic tests to detect changes and possible issues that might fly under the radar.

 7. Enable offline testing of changes to a DR plan

 Once backups exist, copies of those backups can be used in virtual machines to test changes to the DR plan without affecting production environments.
 Such “offline testing” helps organizations do things like reduce RTO and incorporate changes to the backup and DR plan, all without hampering daily operations or taxing production environments.

 8. Successful tests cost less than the consequences of unsuccessful recoveries